-Participation in a DPI-approved foreign language immersion program abroad (one month)

-Placement in the Intermediate High category on the American Council for Teaching of

-Foreign Languages (ACTFL) Oral Proficiency Exam prior to student teaching semester
+Participation in a DPI-approved foreign language immersion program abroad (one month) Placement in the "Intermediate High" category on the American Council on the Teaching of Foreign Languages (ACTFL) Oral Proficiency Exam prior to student teaching semester.

 To be recommended for teaching certification in this major area, students must complete the DPI statutory requirements and the Early Adolescence through Adolescence education professional sequence.